derekBeckford/jr-web-dev-assessment/README.md

     To switch between Dark Mode and Light Mode, click on the "Dark/Light Mode" button located in the navigation bar.
 This button toggles the website's appearance between the two modes.

   - Products Section
     In the Products section, you'll find two rows of four items.
-Each item represents a product or placeholder content.
-Feel free to customize the content and images as per your needs.
+Each item represents placeholder content.

   - Contact Us Section
     The Contact Us section includes three input fields for capturing user information.
-Use the fields to enter your name, email, and message.
-Submit the form to send the message.

   ## Future